 Ways to avoid purchasing a fake SKX009K

 The best way to avoid purchasing a good replica is to only buy from verified sellers.
-Every watch produced by Seiko comes in original packing and include a warranty.
-If testing reveals problems, returns are easier if bought from reputable dealers such as Amazon.
+Every watch produced by Seiko comes in original packing and includes a warranty.
+If testing reveals problems, returns are easier if bought from reputable dealers.

-Always check the return policy before buying, and that the product you are purchasing comes with a Warranty.
+Always check the return policy before buying, and that the watch comes with a Warranty.

 What about the Warranty and Servicing?

-The SKX009K comes with a 2-year warranty when buying through an authorized distributor such as Amazon.
+The SKX009K comes with a 2-year warranty when bought through an authorized distributor.

-As long as the watch is used as directed in the instruction manual, the warranty covers any defects in the watch case, the internal movement mechanisms, crown, and crystal display.
+As long as the watch is used as directed in the instruction manual, the warranty covers any defects in the watch case, the internal movement mechanisms, the crown, and the crystal display.